DYNAMOGENOMV2/DYNAMO-GENOME-V2/README.md

 © Damian Greene — December 05, 2025

+BIO — Damian Greene
+System Architect • Cognitive Framework Originator • Project Developer

+Damian Greene (Greene with an E) is the creator and architect behind Dynamo-Volume-2...

 Live Cognitive Interaction Prototype — Public Release

 Dynamo-Volume-2 is a working model for adaptive interaction using continuity, emotional-state mapping, and conversational pattern-layering.
 This version expands the original private prototype into a publicly visible structure for testing, iteration, and transparent review.